SafetyCulture/safetyculture-exporter/README.md

 When adding new columns in methods that implement `Columns() []string`, we need to make sure they are added at the end.
 This way we can preserve the CSV columns in the export files.

+#### NOTE: Consider that every change in PKG directory can affect the Exporter-UI project as well

 ### Testing

 Locally you can run `go test ./...`, this will run all of the Unit tests and Integration tests that can be run without an external DB.